quantummaid/mapmaid/documentation/05_Marshalling.md

 From now on, it operates with that `Map<String, Object>` by mapping its structure onto the pre-calculated object hierarchy of the class to be deserialized.

-Vice versa, the process is reverse on serialization.
+Vice versa, the process is reversed on serialization.
 MapMaid will take the object to be serialized and deconstructs its object hierarchy into a `Map<String, Object>`.
-This map is then passed on to the configured marshaller which will transform it into a `String` of the chosen format (Json, XML, etc.).
+This map is then passed on to the configured marshaller which will transform it into a `String` of the chosen format (JSON, XML, etc.).

 ## Common marshallers
-MapMaid ships with integrated marshallers for the common formats Json, XML and YAML as well as the so-called `x-www-form-urlencoded` (url-encoded) format used in the HTTP protocol.
+MapMaid ships with integrated marshallers for the common formats JSON, XML and YAML as well as the so-called `x-www-form-urlencoded` (url-encoded) format used in the HTTP protocol.

 ### Pre-configured marshallers
-MapMaid comes pre-configured with marshallers for Json, XML and YAML.
+MapMaid comes pre-configured with marshallers for JSON, XML and YAML.
 They will be automatically deregistered once you manually register a marshaller.
 Alternatively, you can deactivate the pre-configured marshallers like this:
 <!---[CodeSnippet](deactivateDefaultMarshallers)-->